Find Affordable College Courses

 Tyler, TX

-Tyler Junior College came in at #7 in this year’s edition of the Most Popular Chemistry Associate Degree Schools in the Southwest Region ranking.
+Tyler Junior College did quite well in this year’s ranking of the most popular places for chemistry students to get a associate degree.
+It came in at #7 on the list.
 Tyler Junior College is a large public school located in the midsize city of Tyler.

 Women make up 80% of the chemistry majors at the school.